ch4rmelle/odin-recipes/README.md

 # odin-recipes
-This project will showcase a few of my favorite recipes to make.
+Odin-Recipes showcases 3 of my favorite recipes: Shrimp Springrolls, Chicken Alefred, and Pork Sinigang.

-This project demonstrates my current knowledge on HTML: creating a barebones HTML page.
+By viewing this project, you will see me showcase my HTML skills.